 Testosterone replacement therapy (TRT) is a medical treatment used to help men whose bodies can’t produce sufficient amounts of testosterone on their own.
 Testosterone is one of several hormones that play a key role in the male reproductive system and the production of sperm.
-When levels are low, you may experience symptoms such as decreased sex drive, fatigue, loss of muscle mass, reduced bone density and mood swings (among others).
+When levels are low, you may experience symptoms such as decreased sex drive, fatigue, loss of muscle mass, reduced bone density, and mood swings (among others).
 Low levels can also lead to erectile dysfunction.
-All of these factors can contribute to depression in men who’d rather not accept them as part of growing old.
+All these factors can contribute to depression in men who’d rather not accept them as part of growing old.

 Testosterone replacement therapy (TRT) is a medical procedure designed to help men with low levels of the male sex hormone testosterone.

 Testosterone replacement therapy (TRT) is a medical procedure designed to help men with low levels of the male sex hormone testosterone.
-If you’re having difficulty maintaining an erection, are feeling depressed or tired all the time, or have noticed a decline in your athletic performance, you might have low testosterone.
+If you’re having difficulty maintaining an erection, are depressed or tired all the time, or have noticed a decline in your athletic performance, you might have low testosterone.
 If a blood test confirms that your testosterone level is lower than normal for your age, TRT may be able to get it back into a normal range.

 The most common form of TRT is through injections.
 A healthcare provider will give you a shot containing testosterone into your hip or buttocks once every one to two weeks.
 The dose and frequency depend on your needs and the treatment plan you have developed with your doctor.